Bidens open holidays with Christmas tree and 'friendsgiving' - KTVZ

 Associated Press

 WASHINGTON (AP) — President Joe Biden and his wife, Jill, are getting into the holiday spirit.
 The first lady opened the holiday season Monday by accepting an 18 1/2-foot Fraser fir that will be the centerpiece of the couple’s first Christmas at the White House.
-The Bidens also were traveling to the Army’s Fort Bragg on Monday evening to celebrate ‘friendsgiving’ with service members and military families.
-The couple planned to leave Washington on Tuesday to resume a family tradition of spending Thanksgiving on Nantucket island in Massachusetts.
+The Bidens then traveled to North Carolina’s Fort Bragg on Monday evening to celebrate “friendsgiving” with service members and military families.
+The Bidens walked behind the serving tables, donned gloves and aprons and started dishing out meals.
+The couple plans to leave Washington on Tuesday to resume a family tradition of spending Thanksgiving on Nantucket island in Massachusetts.

 Comments